 And for everyone a blessing and hope

-o is therefore about the ability to communicate, but it also represents the hidden body of ancestral wisdom - ancient knowledge stored up for us to explore.
+Os is therefore about the ability to communicate, but it also represents the hidden body of ancestral wisdom - ancient knowledge stored up for us to explore.
 It encourages us to think about the way Our Lord teaches us about God, how we come to know God by learning from him.
 The Word is a blessing and inspiration to us because He shows us the way through the spiritual darkness along the path of light towards an ever closer union with God.

-Our mythology associates Woden with wisdom, speech, communication and inspired word craft such as poetry.
+Our mythology associates Woden (Odin) with wisdom, speech, communication and inspired word craft such as poetry.
 It is Woden who hung nine long nights from the world tree and passed through to the very depths of the cosmos to receive the knowledge of all things which is locked in the Runes.
-In this story, lies a very powerful reflection of Christ crucified – not simply to wash away our sins, but to take us with him into a journey of greater wisdom about God and eventual union with the Godhead.
+In this story, lies a very powerful reflection of Christ crucified – not simply to wash away our sins, but to take us with him into a journey of greater wisdom and knowledge of God and eventual union with the Godhead.

 rad byð on recyde rinca gewhwlcum